bluepra/Teeko_Game/README.md

 # Teeko_Game
 1. Install pygame - Go to your terminal and type pip install pygame
 2. Open game.py and run
+3. Click some cells to see them turn red